 Ankle sprain/strain.
 Ligaments are tough rope-like tissues that connect bones to other bones, holding them in place to provide stability to the joints.
 When stretched too far, ligaments become damaged and swelling, pain, and bruising will develop.

 Achilles tendonitis/-osis.
 The Achilles tendon is a band of tissue that connects the major muscles of the calf to the heel.
 The exertion of force or repeated stress on the tendon can cause it can to become overworked and inflamed.
-The ankle becomes less flexible and pain is felt along the back of the ankle or lower leg, usually close to the heel.
+The ankle becomes less flexible making the tendon prone to tears.

 Achilles tendon rupture.
-This strong fibrous cord behind the ankle ruptures most often in athletes participating in sports that involve running, pivoting, and jumping.
+This fibrous cord behind the ankle ruptures most often in athletes participating in sports that involve running, pivoting, and jumping.
 Pain may be severe.
-Swelling and stiffness are common.
-If the rupture of the tendon is not complete, cellular regenerative procedures can be an effective treatment.
+If the rupture of the tendon is not complete, autologous cell therapy can be an effective treatment.

 Osteoarthritis.
-Arthritis is inflammation resulting from the degeneration of cartilage in the joint that causes pain, swelling, and stiffness in the joints.
+Arthritis is inflammation resulting from the degeneration of cartilage in the joint, causing pain, swelling, and stiffness.
 Movement becomes restricted.
-Arthritis of the foot and ankle joint can occur due to fracture, dislocation, inflammatory disease, or congenital deformity.
+Arthritis of the foot and ankle can occur due to fracture, dislocation, inflammatory disease, or congenital deformity.
 When left untreated, shifting of the bones may occur.

 Plantar fasciitis/ Heel spurs.
 Plantar fasciitis is one of the most common causes of heel pain.
 Pain common with this condition is due to inflammation of the plantar fascia, a thick band of tissue that lies at the bottom of the foot to form the arch.
 The plantar fascia functions as a shock absorber and supports the arch of your foot.
 Excessive pressure over the fascia may strain and tear the tissue.
 Repeated overstretching or overuse causes irritation or inflammation.
 Impact from running or other sports, along with tight calf muscles and excess weight can contribute to this condition.
 Orthobiologic procedures help to heal this condition more quickly and effectively without the necessity of extended rest.